Cost of living · Virginia Beach, Virginia · 2026

 What Salary Do You Need to Live Comfortably in Virginia Beach?

-To live comfortably in Virginia Beach, you need to earn about $96,092 a year.
-That works out to roughly $8,008 in monthly take-home pay after taxes.
-"Comfortably" here doesn't mean luxury.
-It means the 50/30/20 framework: your core needs are covered, you're putting money away each month, and you still have room for a dinner out or a weekend trip without quietly panicking about your checking account.
+To live comfortably in Virginia Beach, you'll need to earn $96,146 a year, which translates to $8,012 in monthly take-home pay.
+"Comfortably" here means the 50/30/20 framework: your core needs are covered, you're putting something into savings, and you have room for discretionary spending without running a deficit.
+It's not a luxury budget.

 Cost of Living Breakdown